JacksonWilson99/Riscord/README.md

 16. Ability to change server themes

 # Technologies Used:
-HTML, CSS, and React.js for the Frontend, Node.js for the Backend, Firebase/MongoDB/PostgrSQL for Database operations
+HTML, CSS, and React.js for the Frontend, Node.js for the Backend, MongoDB for Database operations

 # User Stories
 The user stories created for this project based on the discord application listed with their appropriate acceptance criteria are as follows: